-Vaccines have become associated with negative outcomes that do not result from the vaccine, but that occur soon after administration.
-Increasing use of any vaccine will increase the probability of recipients experiencing an unconnected negative outcome.
-By using the information presented here, you acknowledge the increasing likelihood of such coincidences, and assume full responsibility for any use of the information herein and for real or perceived negative outcomes, irrespective of the cause.
+Vaccines have become associated with negative health events that do not result from the vaccine, but that happen to occur soon after administration.
+Negative health events will occur with baseline frequency even in the absence of vaccination.
+Increasing use of any vaccine will increase the probability of vaccine recipients experiencing a negative health event purely by chance, including shortly after vaccination.
+By using the information presented here, you acknowledge the increasing likelihood of such coincidences, and assume full responsibility for any use of the information herein and for real or perceived negative events, irrespective of the cause.